striezel/webp-viewer/readme.md

   -? | --help     - Shows this help message.
   -v | --version  - Shows version information.
   FILE            - Sets the file name of image to show.
+                    Can be repeated multiple times to view several images.
 ```

 ## History of changes